Zackory/Pypr-Robots/README.md

 ## Get Your Robot Moving!
 Once you are connected to your Raspberry Pi through ssh we need to update the software.
 First, let's expand the main partition.
 Do so by typing `sudo raspi-config` and choosing the 'Expand Filesystem' option.
+Now let's clone the git repository using the command `git clone https://github.com/Zackory/Pypr-Robots.git`.
+At this point you can automate the entire setup process by running `./setup.sh`.
+Once the Raspberry Pi is setup, run `sudo python ~/Pypr-Robots/robot-humanoid/humanoid.py` to launch the joystick controller for the humanoid robot.

+If you would like to manually set up the Raspberry Pi, then continue reading.
 Next, run `sudo apt-get update` followed by `sudo apt-get upgrade`.
 Lastly, reboot your Pi `sudo reboot`.
-Now let's clone the git repository using the command `git clone https://github.com/Zackory/Proto-Bots`.
-Then navigate into the cloned repository `cd Proto-Bots/`.
 Next we need to install 'pigpio' for controlling the servos through python.
 You can install pigpio using the official instructions [here](http://abyz.co.uk/rpi/pigpio/download.html). or by using the terminal commands copied below for convenience.